queenkjuul/spotify97/README.md

-# Spotify(R) Client 97
+# Spotify(R) 97

-A Spotify Connect remote-control frontend for Windows 95 and up.
+A client-server system to control Spotify Connect devices from retro machines (Windows 95 and up, Mac OS 8.6+ coming soon.)
 Requires Spotify Premium.
-Does not stream audio, only remote-controls other spotify devices.
+Does not stream audio, only remote-controls other Spotify devices.

 ![Spotify Connect logo](client/SpotifyClient97/Images/SpotifySplash.png)